-Life gifted me with a precious child 32 years ago.
-I think until you experience parenting there is nothing you can even remotely compare it to and the amazing experience that it is.
+Life gifted me with a precious child 39 years ago.
+I think until you experience parenting (whether human or fur baby) there is nothing you can even remotely compare it to and the amazing experience that it is.
 It impacts every aspect of your life.
-With Mother's Day quickly approaching I find myself, as I have for many years, reflecting on having been a parent and thought I would share some of the Mother's Day gifts my son shared with me.
+With Mother's Day here, I find myself as I have for many years, reflecting on having been a parent and thought I would share some of the Mother's Day memories and gifts my son shared with me.

 When he was 15 months old I was newly separated and finding my way around the world of single parenting.
-My father was staying with us for the Mother's Day weekend from out of town, so he could visit my Grandmother.
+My father was staying with us for the Mother's Day weekend so that he could visit my Grandmother.
 On Mother's Day morning he took Jeff for a walk in his stroller so that I could have a quiet morning coffee.
-When they returned Jeff was beaming as he held tightly in his tiny fist a bunch of wildflowers that he and G'mpa had picked during their walk.
-The smile on his face just melted me.
+When they returned Jeff was beaming!
+Held tightly in his little fist were a bunch of wildflowers that he and "G'mpa" had picked during their walk.
+The smile on his face was full of joy.

-When he was 5 I was woken up by the milk from a bowl of cheerios as it was slopping across my face, and a giggling smiling boy standing over me as he was bringing me breakfast in bed.
-You just can't get mad at the thoughtfulness.
+When he was 5 I was awoken by the milk, from a bowl of cheerios, as it was slopping across my face.
+My giggling smiling boy standing beside the bed, as he was bringing me breakfast in bed.
+Surprising as it was to wake up that way, no chance of my being mad at him.
 He was so proud of himself.
 We spent a morning in bed, cuddled under blankets together, eating cheerios and reading books.

-Years passed with many breakfasts in bed and as he grew older the meals changed from cereal to toast to yogurt and eggs.
-The first year he was away from home on Mother's Day, I mean really away, attending a year of university in South Africa, was really tough.
-But a few days after Mother's Day, delayed by the postal service, came a beautiful card with a message from my son.
+Years passed with many breakfasts in bed and as he grew older the meals changed from cereal to toast, to yogurt, and then eggs.
+The first year he was away from home on Mother's Day, I mean really away (attending a year of university in South Africa), was really tough.
+But a few days after Mother's Day, (delayed by the postal service) came a beautiful card with a message from my son.
 And with it came a flood of memories of all the other years celebrated together.